genecoding/Cplusplus-How-to-program-8th/ex10_10-14_card_shuffle_and_deal/README.md

 one of your friends play 20 games against the computer.
 Who wins more games?
 Based on the results of these games, make appropriate modifications to refine your poker-playing program.
 Play 20 more games.
 Does your modified program play a better game?

+---
+can tell no pair, one pair, two pairs, three kindof, straight, flush, full house, four kindof, straight flush, and evaluate it.